 This lovely roasted pepper soup uses a combination of yellow and red bell peppers.

 You can certainly change it to use all red, all yellow, or bring orange peppers into the mix as well.
-I wouldn’t use green peppers, because to me they have a totally different flavor than the sweeter multicolored peppers available.
+I wouldn’t use green peppers, because to me they have a totally different flavor than the sweeter multicolored peppers that are available.

 This is a simple soup that can me made in very little time, especially if your peppers are already roasted.
 If not, you will find directions for roasting peppers below the recipe.